lquixada/cross-fetch/README.md

 #### How does it work?

 cross-fetch (like isomorphic-fetch) is just a proxy.
 If you're in node, it delivers you the [node-fetch](https://www.npmjs.com/package/node-fetch) library, if you're in a browser ou React Native, it delivers you the github's [whatwg-fetch](https://github.com/github/fetch/).
-The same strategy applies if you're using polyfill or ponyfill.
+The same strategy applies whether you're using polyfill or ponyfill.

 ## Supported environments